-Individuals 16 years and older are eligible to be vaccinated with Pfizer and 18 years and older can be vaccinated with MODERNA.
-For more information and to schedule an appointment as supplies become available at other local PODs, including the Stony Brook University Southampton Campus State Site, please visit the New York State Department of Health "AM I ELIGIBLE" app at https://am-i-eligible.covid19vaccine.health.ny.gov/ or the New York Vaccination Hotline: 1-833-NYS-4VAX (1-833-697-4829).
+Individuals 12 years and older are eligible to be vaccinated with Pfizer and 18 years and older can be vaccinated with MODERNA.
+You can now walk-in to any NYS POD.
+For more information, please visit the New York State Department of Health "AM I ELIGIBLE" app at https://am-i-eligible.covid19vaccine.health.ny.gov/ or the New York Vaccination Hotline: 1-833-NYS-4VAX (1-833-697-4829).
 If you have any questions about this process, you can find additional information HERE (If you are having difficulty accessing the AM I ELIGIBLE app, switch your browser to Google Chrome or Firefox)

 CDC and FDA Lift Pause on the Johnson & Johnson Vaccine: Following a thorough safety review, the Centers for Disease Control and Prevention (CDC) and the U.S. Food and Drug Administration (FDA) have lifted their recommendation to pause the administration of the Johnson & Johnson/Janssen (J&J) COVID-19 vaccine on April 23, allowing for the use of the J&J vaccine to resume in the U.S. The CDC and FDA determined that the J&J vaccine’s known and potential benefits outweigh its known and potential risks.
 The two agencies will continue to monitor the safety of all COVID-19 vaccines.
 For more information about the J&J vaccine, visit the CDC website.
 If you have questions about any of the COVID-19 vaccines, you should speak with your healthcare provider